rishiigupta04/JobJumper-AI/README.md

 JobJumper is a cutting-edge, AI-powered career copilot designed to automate the most tedious aspects of the job search process.
-Built with a modern **React + TypeScript** frontend and a robust **Python + LangChain** backend, it leverages advanced Large Language Models (LLMs) to analyze job descriptions, generate tailored application materials, conduct deep company research, and prepare candidates for interviews.
+Built with a modern **React + TypeScript** frontend and a robust **Python + LangChain** backend, it leverages advanced Large Language Models (LLMs) and RAG to analyze job descriptions, generate tailored job application materials, conduct deep company research, and prepare candidates for interviews.

 ## 🌟 Key Features